image-source-control/image-source-control/readme.txt

 1. Upload `image-source-control-isc.zip` through the 'Plugin' menu in your WordPress backend
 1. Activate the plugin
-1. Visit _Settings > Image Control_ for the main settings
+1. Visit _Settings > Image Sources_ for the main settings

 See the _Instructions_ section [here](https://wordpress.org/plugins/image-source-control-isc/#description).